-The Oregon Opportunity Grant is awarded to Oregon residents ( RESIDENCY RULES ) attending college in Oregon.
+The Oregon Opportunity Grant is awarded to Oregon residents (RESIDENCY RULES) attending college in Oregon.
 You must be taking no less than 6 credit hours per term to receive this grant.
-It is awarded by the state of Oregon and administered by the Oregon Student Access Commission (OSAC).
+It is awarded by the state of Oregon and administered by the Office of Student Access and Completion (OSAC).
 There is a limited amount of available funding for this grant so you need to file your FAFSA early each year.
 If you are not a full time student (12 credit hours or more), your OOGR will be cut in half.
 This is a rule from the State of Oregon, not EOU.

 Supplemental Educational Opportunity Grant (SEOG) is one of three federal campus based aid programs.
 To receive SEOG, students must be eligible for the Pell Grant, demonstrate exceptional need, and be working on their first bachelor’s degree.
 EOU receives a limited amount of SEOG funding.
 Federal SEOG funds may not serve all eligible applicants.